maorash/ATC/README.md

 }
 ```

+> **Note:** In order to access the generated model responses used for evaluating ATC, please contact **maorash@post.bgu.ac.il** to request a share invite on HuggingFace.

 ## Running the Detection Methods 🏃‍
 The main script for running the detection methods is `detection/run.py`.
 You can configure the detection method and other parameters using command-line arguments.